JuananMtez/JuananMtez/README.md

 ### ✨ About Me

-Since a few years, thanks to the multiple works i did, I decided to dedicate my future life in software engineering, especially in backend develop.
-Nowadays, I am MSc.
-Student in New Technologies at the University of Murcia, specialized in software.
-Also, I am working for a university research group where I am developing a software web related to cybersecurity and malware detection in IoT devices throught Machine Learning, using the most promising software technologies, as well as, participating in a European project.
+Welcome, I am Juan Antonio Martínez López.
+In the last few years, I discovered thanks to my Bachelor's and Master's degree at the University of Murcia and multiple software projects that I participated in that I want to to dedicate my future worklife to Software Engineering, especially to Backend Development.
+I am a passionate about Software Engineering, which is why I even use my spare time to learn more about Clean Software Architectures, Algorithms, and Data Structures.

-Despite the time needed for that, I usually use my free time in order to learn about clean software architectures, algorithms and data structures.
-I am a curious guy who love the work he does.
+Currently, I am a Master's student (MSc.) in New Technologies at the University of Murcia, with a specialization in Software.
+Furthermore, I am working for a university research group that has its focus on connecting Europe better, where I am developing a Software Web related to Cybersecurity and Malware Detection in IoT devices through Machine Learning.

 ### 🛠️ Programming languages / Tools